-• Instructor portfolio - Appendix B-9 Protocols and procedures for data collection and analysis (sources to include those related to student learning, instruction, program effectiveness) Examples of how data was used to design, implement, and evaluate continuous improvement plans [F10] ☐ Minutes from Continuous improvement meetings/activities [F7] • Battalion Staff Continuous Improvement Project and Rubric - Appendix B-1 Rubric from Battalion Staff Continuous Improvement Presentation • Cadet Portfolios - Appendix B-3 • School Gradebooks • Battalion Staff Interviews - Appendix B-8 S1-S5 Interviews
+• Instructor portfolio - Appendix B-9 Protocols and procedures for data collection and analysis (include sources related to student learning, instruction, program effectiveness) ☐ Examples of how data was used to design, implement, and evaluate continuous improvement plans [F12] ☐ Minutes from Continuous improvement meetings/activities [F6] • Battalion Staff Continuous Improvement Project and Rubric - Appendix B-1 Rubric from Battalion Staff Continuous Improvement Presentation • Cadet Portfolios - Appendix B-3

-Level of Performance Evident Notes

-Distinguished
+• School Gradebooks

-Systematic processes and procedures for collecting, analyzing and applying learning from all data sources are documented and used consistently by instructors.
+Level of Performance Evident Notes Systematic processes and procedures for collecting, analyzing and applying learning from all data sources are documented and used consistently by instructors.
 Data sources include trend data that provide a comprehensive and complete picture of student learning, instruction, the effectiveness of programs and the conditions that support student learning.
 Instructors use data to design, implement and evaluate continuous improvement plans to improve student learning, instruction, and the effectiveness of programs.
 0

 Level of Performance Evident Notes Systematic processes and procedures for collecting, analyzing and applying learning from all data sources are used consistently by instructors.
 Data sources include trend data that provide a complete picture of student learning, instruction, the effectiveness of programs and the conditions that support student learning.
 Instructors use data to design, implement and evaluate continuous improvement plans to improve student learning, instruction, the effectiveness of programs.
-0 Some processes and procedures for collecting, analyzing and applying learning from data sources are used by instructors.
+O Some processes and procedures for collecting, analyzing and applying learning from data sources are used by instructors.
 Data sources include limited trend data about student learning, instruction, the effectiveness of programs and the conditions that support student learning.
 Instructors use data to design, implement and evaluate continuous improvement plans.
-0 Few or no processes and procedures for collecting, analyzing and applying learning from data sources are used by instructors.
-Data sources include limited or no trend data about student learning, instruction, the effectiveness of programs and the conditions that support student learning.
-Instructors rarely use data to design and implement continuous improvement plans.
-Actions: Ο Actions.
+0 • Few or no processes and procedures for collecting, analyzing and applying learning from data sources are used by instructors.
+Data sources include limited or no trend data about student learning, instruction, the effectiveness of programs and the conditions that support student learning. • Instructors rarely use data to design and implement continuous improvement plans.
+0